grbeno/grbeno.github.io/pages/dj_async_chat.md

 #### Configuring Railway

-- Add the project as a GitHub repo, the builder then recognizes the Dockerfile and starts to build and deploy
+- Add the project as a GitHub repo.
+The builder then recognizes the Dockerfile and starts to build.

-- Setting Railway environment variables: SECRET_KEY, OPENAI_API_KEY
+- Set Railway environment variables: SECRET_KEY, OPENAI_API_KEY
 , REDISHOST

-- Setting Custom Start Command in Settings/Deploy: `web: daphne -b 0.0.0.0 -p 8080 config.asgi:application`.
+- Set Custom Start Command in Settings > Deploy: `web: daphne -b 0.0.0.0 -p 8080 config.asgi:application`.
 Websocket port and URL port should be the same.

-- Drag & drop `docker-compose.yml` onto your project canvas containing only the Redis service
+- Drag & drop `docker-compose.yml` onto your project canvas, which should contain only the Redis service.

-- Setting ALLOWED_HOSTS and _TRUSTED_ORIGINS in `config/settings.py` with the Railway's data
+- Set ALLOWED_HOSTS and _TRUSTED_ORIGINS in `config/settings.py` with the Railway's data, and redeploy the project.

+**If any errors occur, check the build and deploy logs in Deployments > View logs!**